Community Literacy Project: The Phantom Tollbooth

 The project focuses on Norton Juster’s famous novel, The Phantom Tollbooth.
 It focuses on a bored child who is whisked off on a series of journeys to different lands; ideal themes for children about to start an exciting journey of their own to secondary school.
 The novel is one of the top 50 books all children should have read by the time they leave primary school, as suggested by authors and compiled by The Independent.
 The book was nominated by Philip Pullman, and its beautiful language and tales of adventure have truly captured the imaginations of children across the community.

+Archer students have also created a study guide for The Phantom Tollbooth which can be accessed here.
 Students and teachers involved in the project should click on the introduction and then each chapter and the video will start playing.

 History Teacher – Ms Vandervelde and school dog, Rufus

-English Teacher – Mr Savage
+English Teacher – Ms Bailey

 Well Being Expert and author – Katia Narain Phillips